 Generously coat the lamb chops with 2 tablespoons of olive oil, garlic, salt, and pepper; leave them at room temperature to marinate for 30 minutes.

 Warm a cast iron skillet over medium heat for 1-2 minutes.
-Add two tablespoons of oil and two sprigs of rosemary to the pan.
+Add one tablespoon of oil and two sprigs of rosemary to the pan.

 Work in batches to cook the lamb.
-Begin by adding two shoulder chops to the pan and cook them for 4-5 minutes on each side until they reach an internal temperature of 145° F (60°C).
+Begin by adding two shoulder chops to the pan and cook them for 4-5 minutes on each side until they reach an internal temperature of 145°F (63°C).
 Repeat with the remaining chops.

 Remove them from heat and let them rest for 10 minutes before serving.

-- Like our Bison Steak Recipe, cast-iron skillets are ideal for pan-searing meat.
+• Like bison steak recipe, cast-iron skillets are ideal for pan-searing meat.

 SEARCHING FOR MORE LIKE THIS?

-If you love this recipe, try one of our other lamb-centered meals!
+If you love this recipe, try one of these lamb favorites!

 SERVING SUGGESTIONS